What is Geelong United Basketball?

 All junior basketball excluding the School League and Friday social competitions are club-based competitions.

 Click here for a comprehensive list of all Club contacts.

 Which age group am I in?

-For the Summer 2021 and Winter 2021 seasons, age groups are decided by the age the player is on December 31st 2021, not what age they are by the end of the season.
-This is inline with Basketball Victoria guidelines and is standard for basketball competitions.
+For the Summer 2022 and Winter 2022 seasons, age groups are decided by the age the player is on December 31st, 2022, not what age they are by the end of the season.
+This is in line with Basketball Victoria guidelines and is the ruling for all of our basketball competitions.

 Please use the following chart to find your correct age group:

 |Under 10’s||Under 12’s||Under 14’s||Under 16’s||Under 18’s||Under 20’s||Under 23’s||Seniors|

 |Ages 8 & 9 (or younger)||Ages 10 &11 (or younger)||Ages 12 & 13 (or younger)||Ages 14 & 15 (or younger)||Ages 16 &17 (or younger)||Ages 18 & 19 (or younger)||Ages 20, 21 and 22 (or younger)||Open|

 |2013, 2014, 2015, 2016, 2017, 2018, 2021||2012 & 2011||2010 & 2009||2008 & 2007||2006 & 2005||2004 & 2003||2002, 2001, 2000, 1999||2004 Or Before|

 How do I register my team to play?